hashicorp/terraform-provider-awscc/docs/resources/sagemaker_domain.md

 Optional:

 - `enable_docker_access` (String) The flag to enable/disable docker-proxy server
-- `vpc_only_trusted_accounts` (List of String) A list of account id's that would be used to pull images from in VpcOnly mode
+- `vpc_only_trusted_accounts` (List of Dynamic) A list of account id's that would be used to pull images from in VpcOnly mode

 <a id="nestedatt--domain_settings--r_studio_server_pro_domain_settings"></a>